 Class Parent Representatives – each class has a volunteer parent/parents who liaise with the class teacher in order to support class activities, establish links with teacher and parents, involve parents in class activities and make new parents feel welcome.
 Parents are encouraged to assist the Class Parent Representative in their role.

-Other activities – include assisting in the Resource Centre, Canteen, grounds maintenance and helping with after school sporting teams.
+Other activities – include assisting in the Library, Canteen, grounds maintenance and helping with after school sporting teams.

 School Parent Association is a group that most capably support school programs.
 They meet twice a term, once during the day and once in the evening.
 The aims of the Parent Association are to participate in the life of the school and to raise funds for the purchase of essential resources, equipment etc. Parent Association representatives support the school in many other ways including facilitating parent information evenings and transition sessions, managing lost property, coordinating parent networkers and welcoming new families to the community.
 Participating in this group is an ideal way for new parents to become involved in the school community.
 Anyone wishing to be a committee member, or attend meetings, may call the office on 8370 3733.